johnston9/shot-caller-production/README.md

 3. #### As a Returning User, I want to see what people are saying about the app and know if it is professional and trustworthy.

-    - The user can view reviews and testimonials from bonified users on the Testimonials page, which is easily accessible from a link in the navbar.
-Positive, short and concise lines from these will also be added to the landing page to immediatly make an impact on the user.<br>
+    - The user can view reviews and testimonials from registered users on the Testimonials page, which is easily accessible from a link in the Navbar.
+Positive, short and concise lines from these will also be added to the landing page to immediately make an impact on the user.<br>
     The user can also browse all the Chat messages from users who are already using the software, along with their comments, in the Chat feature.
-This will give the user a real unfiltered idea about the actual realtime use of the app.
+This will give the user a real unfiltered idea about the actual real-time use of the app.

 <p align="center"><strong>xxxxxx</strong></p>
 <h2 align="center">